 We apply a structured methodology to measure:

-The result is a board-grade structural assessment.
+The result is a board-grade AI exposure assessment grounded in evidence-based governance.

 Capital decisions are then tied to governance maturity, not experimentation.